-C. Field Trip to Los Alamos and Bandelier (Entire Day)
+C. Field Trip to Santa Fe and Los Alamos (Entire Day)

-This visit will highlight the past significance of Los Alamos in the Manhattan Project and development of the Atomic Bomb.
-We will visit the Bradbury Science and Los Alamos Historical Museums, and will be led through the historical part of the town by the Museum Director.
+This visit will highlight the past significance of Los Alamos in the Manhattan Project and the development of the Atomic Bomb.
+We will start the day in Santa Fe, where Professor Emeritus Jim Hopkins will first describe current ethical issues in the state of New Mexico.
+He will then describe his father's role as one of the pilots in the Nagasaki, Japan bombing in 1945.